mahmoodlab/EmbeddedAI-Scope/README.md

 To build the device, please see [parts list and instructions with images](stls/assembly_instructions.pdf) here.
 Also see [assembly video]() for a very general overview of assembly.

+High-level overview of device structure and setup:

 ![Overview of device](docs/figs/overview.jpeg)

+Comparison with traditional development and deployment setups.

 ![Pipeline flow](docs/figs/flow.jpeg)